cockroachdb/bincheck/README.md

 <img width="550" src="https://user-images.githubusercontent.com/3051672/105749155-0b15e880-5f11-11eb-97a7-308cec768df3.png">

-The PR will automatically kick off checks to verify the release. macOS and Linux binaries are verified by TravisCI; Windows binaries are verified by AppVeyor.
+The PR will automatically kick off checks to verify the release using GitHub Actions.
 If the checks complete successfully, you can merge the PR and you're done!

 ## The nitty-gritty

 ### Overview

-For the macOS and Windows binaries, the mechanics involved are simple.
-We ask Travis or AppVeyor, respectively, to spin us up a macOS or Windows VM, download the appropriate pre-built `cockroach` binary, and run our sanity checks.
+For the MacOS and Windows binaries, the mechanics involved are simple.
+We ask GitHub Actions to spin us up a MacOS or Windows runner, download the appropriate pre-built `cockroach` binary, and run our sanity checks.

 Linux is more complicated, not out of necessity, but out of ambition.
 We co-opt the Linux verification step to additionally test support for pre-SSE4.2 CPUs<sup>†</sup>.
 This requires emulating such a CPU, and Linux is the only operating system that is feasible to run under emulation.
-Windows and macOS have prohibitively slow boot times, and, perhaps more importantly, Windows and macOS install media are not freely available.
+Windows and MacOS have prohibitively slow boot times, and, perhaps more importantly, Windows and MacOS install media are not freely available.

 So, with the help of [Buildroot], an embedded Linux build manager, this